 Tennessee Fines and Penalties

 Failure to dismiss traffic tickets in Tennessee will require you to pay applicable fines and maybe additional fees.
 The traffic fines may differ based on the type of offense committed.
 Minor traffic violations such as speeding one to five miles above the allowed speed limit will require you to pay a fine of $42.75.
 The highest driving fine in TN is $82.75, for failing to yield.
 Apart from these fines, drivers may be required to appear in court for offenses such as: reckless driving, speeding in school zone, failing to report an accident and others.
+Those who do not wish to pay fines should hire an attorney and contest their citation.
+Luckily, knowledgeable traffic defense attorneys are readily available online.

 Points in Tennessee